confucianfighter/mamba-2.8b-hf-breakdown/README.md

 But there may be some pattern matching in the state space processing that I'm missing, so this will be updated.

+#### My opinion on the logits

+Do the logits represent probability, or do we calculate the loss on the logits according to probability because that's the best we can do?
+We would hope that the logits represent intelligent logical operations from within the system.
+And if all we needed was probability of the next word, we wouldn't need to train an LLM!
+We could just keep a large dictionary of NLog probs.
+Sure it would be big, but it would be a much smaller engineering feat!

 ### Here's the config.
 It can also be found in models/mamba_2.8b_hf_config.json in this repo:
 ```json